jordonsc/dosa/docs/SmartThings.md

 `smartthings devices` to kick off the SmartThings login.
 Once done, you'll be able to see what hubs you have and what devices are configured on each hub.

-### Python Requirements
-The Python dependencies are not installed as part of the main DOSA setup script, so add them in:

-    pip3 install -r requirements.txt

 ## Building
 #### Build the edge drivers